Cover photo by John Wilkinson.

 Behaviour

-Inconspicuous due to its tiny size and its habit of sitting low down among the grass stems, where it remains well hidden.
-Often gregarious.
+The White-masked Wisp is inconspicuous due to its tiny size and its habit of sitting low down among the grass stems, where it is well hidden.
+It is often gregarious, and males and females occur in the same vicinity.

-On the wing from September to April.
-See Phenology below.
+The White-masked Wisp is on the wing from September to April (See Phenology below).

 Status and Conservation